Scaling a multi-brand design system

 Application

 The UI-Kit was built around three years ago, as a result of constant collaboration between design, development and domain architecture.
 The system is built using a React Framework which allows us to place ‘react components’ alongside our legacy code.
 This enables us to migrate products according to the company priorities, without having to worry too much about tech / design dept. We move forward incrementally, improving the technical solutions and the customer experience at the same time.
-This also gives the engineering teams autonomy over their own products, so everyone is happy (most of the time).
+This also gives the engineering teams autonomy over their own products and the abilty to release indepedantly.

 Did I mention multi-brand?
 Oh, yes, we had eleven brands at the time this was created.
 With this in mind, I took the decision to introduce a ‘Vanilla Theme’.
 A brand agnostic approach, which supplies the 'blueprints’ that auto map to our other brands.
 When it comes to designing a product or experience you don’t have to recreate it ten times.
 You just need to specify what customisation is needed, for which brands, everything else follows Vanilla.
 Clever right?
 I thought so.